Calvin-Data-Science/data202/web/index.md

 Unless otherwise announced:

 * On Mondays and Wednesdays, the course will meet in SB 382.
-* On Fridays, the course will meet in the TODO lab.
+* On Fridays, the course will meet in SB 354.

 # Course Description and Context
 Students in this course will